| I discovered electronics in 1963, when I was eleven,

 psychology, journalism, history, and English.
 We do not know

+whether or where he obtained a degree.
 Studying journalism and English clearly paid off.
 Frye was a very

 prolific contributor to the electronics and amateur radio